awsdocs/amazon-redshift-management-guide/doc_source/purchase-reserved-node-offering-java.md

 **Important**
 If you run this example and accept the offer to purchase a reserved node offering, you will be charged for the offering\.

-For step\-by\-step instructions to run this example, see [Running Java Examples for Amazon Redshift Using Eclipse](using-aws-sdk-for-java.md#setting-up-and-testing-sdk-java)\.
+For step\-by\-step instructions to run this example, see [Running Java examples for Amazon Redshift using Eclipse](using-aws-sdk-for-java.md#setting-up-and-testing-sdk-java)\.
 To get information about a node type and fixed price other than those listed, update the code and provide that node type and fixed price\.

 **Example**